tinacms/tinacms/packages/xeditor/xeditor-fields/README.md

 ## Usage

-To view documentation on the fields, from inside the `/xeditor-fields` directory, run `yarn storybook`
+To view documentation on the fields, from inside the `/xeditor-fields` directory, run `npm run storybook`